ibm-cloud-architecture/refarch-eda/README.md

 * [Project Status](#project-status)

 ## Target audiences

-You will be greatly interested by the subjects addressed in this solution if you are...
-* an architect, you will get a deeper understanding on how all the components work together, and how to address.
+* As an architect, you will get a deeper understanding of how the component services come together to simplifiy event driven solution development.
-* a developer, you will get a broader view of the solution end to end and get existing starting code, and practices you may want to reuse during your future implementation.
-We focus on event driven solution in hybrid cloud addressing patterns and non functional requirements as CI/CD, Test Driven Development, resiliency, ...
+* As a developer, you will understand how to develop event driven applications and understand how event driven solutions come together.
-* a project manager, you may understand all the artifacts to develop in an EDA solution, and we may help in the future to do project estimation.
+* As a project manager, you may understand all the artifacts to develop in an EDA solution, and we may help in the future to do project estimation.

+From the repository you will get starting code, and best practices  which you may want to reuse during your future implementations.

+While the content of this repository is mostly technical in nature , it does introduce methods such as Event Storming which would be used with business leaders to identify key bsuiness domain events and actions, you may find it useful to share this information with your business leaders before  engaging them in such activities.

+We focus on event driven solution in hybrid cloud addressing patterns and non functional requirements as CI/CD, Test Driven Development, resiliency, ..

 ## Architecture

+The reference architecture has been designed to be portable, and applicable to Public Cloud, Hybrid cloud and across multiple clouds.
+Examples given are directly deployable in IBM Publc Cloud and with IBM Cloud Private.

-Modern Event Driven Architecture supports at least the following important capabilities:
+The starting point for a  modern Cloud Native Event Driven Architecture is that it supports at least the following important capabilities:
 * Being able to communicate and persist events
 * Being able to take direct action on events.
 * Processing event streams to derive real time insight/intelligence